VladBangPao/Moira/README.md

 # Moira
-## A Functionally Pure, Declaritive, Deterministic, State Machine API (where if you have a Terminating State, it returns it to its Initial State)
+## A Functionally Pure, Declaritively Constructed, Deterministic, State Machine with its Hydra API (where if you have a Terminating State, it returns it to its Initial State)

 ### Start with your initial state